wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 - 4 stacks and higher:
 	- Whenever an ally becomes staggered around you, roll a DC 15 wisdom save.
 On a failure, attack them.
 If it is possible for the attack to hit based on the roll (regardless of the modifier you choose), the attack hits and counts as a critical hit.

-### Bond

-Every short or long rest, spending time with an ally has a 1:2 chance of relieving 1 of their insanity levels.
-You can only use this feature once per short rest, with one ally.

 ## Bleeding